BARRETTMEAG/Bioinformatics-Capstone-MeaghanBarrett/README.md

 # Project Overview

-This project evaluateds the bacterial genome assemblies of Salmonella Serovars to determine their quality using standard assembly meterics and BUSCO completeness scores (%).
+This project evaluates the bacterial genome assemblies of Salmonella Serovars to determine their quality using standard assembly meterics and BUSCO completeness scores (%).
 The main goal is to identify high quality assemblies and generate a dataset for comparative genomics.

 # Purpose